xavierholt/cs292f/Kleptography.md

 ## SETUPs

 A **S**ecretly **E**mbedded **T**rapdoor with **U**niversal **P**rotection is an
-algorithm that can be embeddded in a cryptosystem to leak secret key information to the attacker through the output of the cryptosystem.
+algorithm that can be embedded in a cryptosystem to leak secret key information to the attacker through the output of the cryptosystem.
 In general, a SETUP:

 - Has input and output polynomially indistinguishable from that of the uncompromised system.